MStateCCDC/CCDCPrepMainBranch/README.md

 This BASH shell script deletes logins found in a csv file.

 password_albatross.sh
 This BASH shell script changes the password for several Linux accounts.
+Everything is hard coded.

+auditd-log-search.sh
+This BASH shell script searches the Linux auditd logs.
+Everything is hard coded.

+journalctl-log-search.sh
+This BASH shell script searches the Linux journalctl logs.
+Everything is hard coded.

+messages-log-search.sh
+This BASH shell script searches the Linux messages log file.
+Everything is hard coded.